lightbeam24/StarTube/README.md

 [Install StarTube Beta](https://github.com/lightbeam24/StarTube/raw/refs/heads/main/StarTube%20Beta.user.js)

+[Install StarTube Legacy](https://github.com/lightbeam24/StarTube/raw/refs/heads/main/StarTube%20Legacy.user.js) (Missing features.
+Only recommended on older browsers, and only if the regular version of StarTube doesn't work for you)

 <sub>Note that V3 is closed source.
 Also note that V3 and StarTube are separate projects with different developers.</sub>

 ## Installation and usage